nickbalestra/nickbalestra.github.io/_posts/2015-12-8-sankey-d3-faux-DOM-react.md

 #### D3/Faux-DOM for React DOM elements construction

-Now, as we saw earlier we can just rely on D3 + faux-DOM to build our REACT elements
+Now, as we saw earlier, we can just rely on D3 + faux-DOM to build our REACT elements

 {% highlight javascript linenos %}